rohanverma94/stm32f4xxx-SIMD-add/README.md

 # stm32f4xxx-SIMD-add
 This is a demostration of SIMD code in stm32f4xxx microcontroller.
-This repository was based on my answer on Quora : [Rohan Verma's answer](http://qr.ae/TUT1OT)

 Now I’m fan of the **pair-programming** style of coding the solution because it lets you know the efficiency of your counterpart better.
 So lets devise this solution together, lets start with some information about** SIMD programming **in ARM microcontroller.
 **What is SIMD?**